-Minimum Requirements for Radiological services at a NICU [11]
+Minimum Requirements for Radiological services at a NICU (in addition to the LNU / SCU requirements) [15]

-- 1. High quality computed or digital radiography for chest, abdominal & extremity radiography, with optimisation of exposure factors to minimise radiation dose.
-All neonatal X-rays should be performed by a radiographer with appropriate training and experience, and should be reported by a paediatric radiologist.
+- 1. High quality computed or digital radiography for chest, abdominal and extremity radiography, with optimisation of exposure factors to minimise radiation dose.
+All neonatal X-rays should be performed by a radiographer with appropriate training and experience, and should be reported by a paediatric radiologist or a radiologist with a paediatric interest.
 CR & DR systems should utilise manufacturer software optimised for paediatric examinations where available. - 2.
 Portable ultrasound scanners should be available with an appropriate range of transducers for performing cranial and general ultrasound, including Doppler, at the bedside.
 Operators should have appropriate training and experience for the examination which they are performing.
 Equipment should have regular maintenance and calibration.
 Special care should be taken to minimise the risk of ultrasound transducers transmitting infection between infants.
 Images should be securely archived and stored, preferably on a PACS, and there should be a formal report of every ultrasound examination recorded on the Radiology Information System and in the patient record.
-This should include examinations performed by non-radiology staff. - 3.
+Studies performed by neonatal staff should be reported and checked by individuals competent and experienced with head ultrasound. - 3.
 There should be access to high quality digital fluoroscopy for gastrointestinal contrast studies and other diagnostic procedures.
 Pulsed fluoroscopy and other dose reducing techniques should be employed whenever possible.
-Fluoroscopy equipment should be operated by an appropriately trained radiographer and diagnostic procedures performed by a paediatric radiologist. - 4.
+Fluoroscopy equipment should be operated by an appropriately trained radiographer and diagnostic procedures performed by a paediatric radiologist or a radiologist with a paediatric interest. - 4.
 There should be access to CT and MRI facilities for brain imaging.
 These facilities should be equipped to accommodate ventilated neonates.
 If these facilities are in a different hospital, systems must be in place to ensure safe transfer of critically ill neonates, who should be accompanied by appropriately trained medical and nursing staff.
-CT and MRI brain scans should be reported by paediatric radiologists or neuroradiologists with appropriate training and experience in paediatric neuroimaging. - 5.
-There should be a regular multi-disciplinary meeting with neonatologists and radiologists.
+CT and MRI brain scans should be reported by paediatric radiologists or neuroradiologists with appropriate training and experience in paediatric neuroimaging. - 4.
+There should be a regular multi-disciplinary meeting with neonatologists and radiologists. - 5.
+There should be access to cardiac echo provision and reporting.

-Minimum Requirements for Radiological services at an LNU
+Minimum Requirements for Radiological services at an LNU / SCU

-- An LNU should have at least one radiologist with a sub-specialty interest in paediatric radiology formally recognised in their job plan. - Radiology services at LNU should aim to have more than one radiologist with a sub-speciality interest in paediatric radiology so that paediatric radiology services could be provided all weekdays between 9am to 5 pm - There must be Sufficient radiographers to provide imaging services 24/7 - Good quality plain radiography should be available 24/7. - Continuous Professional Development (CPD) should take place for all imaging staff to maintain their skills in paediatric practice as a separate developmental need from CPD for adult services. - Equipment should be optimised for neonatal use and specific neonatal imaging software should be employed. - Radiology services at LNU Trusts should have robust and diagnostic quality links for PACS and Radiology Information System (RIS) with SCU and NICU hospitals so that images can be
+- An LNU should have at least one radiologist with a sub-specialty interest in paediatric radiology formally recognised in their job plan. - Radiology services at LNU should aim to have more than one radiologist with a sub-speciality interest in paediatric radiology so that paediatric radiology services could be provided all weekdays between 9am to 5 pm. - There must be Sufficient radiographers to provide imaging services 24/7. - Good quality plain radiography should be available 24/7. - Continuous Professional Development (CPD) should take place for all imaging staff to maintain their skills in paediatric practice as a separate developmental need from CPD for adult services. - Equipment should be optimised for neonatal use and specific neonatal imaging software